andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 ```

 You can also set multiple values at the same time using slicing.
 If you don't give the correct numbers of values to set/replace, you might get an error.
+> [!todo]- not exam relevant
+> Not exam relevant, rarely used, but sometimes really helpful.

 ```python
 listName = [3, 1, 7, 4, 5, 2, 9]  # create list and save in variable listName